 Over the three year programme, you will spend 50 weeks undertaking Clinical Training modules.
 Our clinical placement sites are NHS hospital departments, most of which are in London, Surrey, Sussex and Kent.
 Many are in teaching hospitals and tertiary centres that can offer a wide range of facilities and experiences.
 Clinical training is delivered by highly qualified, practising Clinical Physiologists with experience in training, supervising and mentoring students.
 During these modules you will build a portfolio of clinical and professional skills and competencies, to the standard expected by professional organisations, as well as carrying out a substantial clinical audit/research project.

 This course uses a range of assessment techniques that are chosen to match the competencies being learned and tested within each module.
-These include written exam papers, academic coursework (essays, posters, presentations, reflective writing), the final year project dissertation, clinical assessments that take place during placements and a portfolio of clinical work.
+These include written exam papers, academic coursework (essays, posters, presentations, reflective writing), the final year project dissertation (including clinical viva), clinical assessments that take place during placements and a portfolio of clinical work.

 We use some formative assessments early in the course to help you to develop your skills, and provide interactive learning resources to help you judge your own understanding of some of the more difficult material.
 The Clinical Training modules are pass-fail, but marks for the other modules accumulate to give your final degree classification.

 Student's studying Healthcare Science spend a large amount of time on placement.
-Below is a list of hospitals students were placed in the 2017/18 academic year*.
+Below is a list of hospitals students that offer clinical placements*.

 East Surrey (Redhill)